ApiLogicServer/Docs/docs/Sample-AI.md

 ## 4. Iterate: Rules + Python

+So we have completed our 1 day project.
+We can deploy it, as [described here](Tutorial-Deployment.md){:target="_blank" rel="noopener"}, for *agile collaboration* with business users.

-Not only are spreadsheet-like rules 40X more concise, they meaningfully simplify maintenance.
-Let’s make two changes:
+Which leads to *agile iterations.*  Automation helps here too: not only are spreadsheet-like rules 40X more concise, they meaningfully simplify iterations and maintenance.
+Let’s explore this with two changes:

 !!! pied-piper "Green Discounts"

     Give a 10% discount for carbon-neutral products for 10 items or more.
 &nbsp;
 And:

 !!! pied-piper "Application Integration"